luke10x/pinkbook/projects/spades/ideation.md

   - Show adds only when waiting on other player
     (and is obvious that it opens in new window)
   - add shows when game is ended
-  - use interstitial apps more
+  - use interstitial adds more

 - Navigates to Hearts app in a middle of the game
   - Ensure you cant accidently click on something, "confirm leave"